 Running Jobs

-In either case you always need to specify at least three parameters for the job:
+In either case you always need to supply the following two parameters for the job:

 Using srun